 Tours of the Hutchinson House Museum take visitors into the Victorian home and its impressive display of household furnishings, clothing, glassware and textiles, with many of the artifacts having ties to early settlers of Waupaca County.
 The Hutchinson House welcomes visitors of all ages.
 Children ages 5 to 12 have the option to participate in activities such as a photo scavenger hunt for artifacts and/or making button spinner toys.

 SPECIAL NOTE: If you would like to schedule a group or family tour of the Hutchinson House Museum, please call 715-256-9980.
 Tours of the Hutchinson House Museum are offered from from Memorial Day through Labor Day.
-The museum offers tours for the 4th grade classes from the Waupaca Learning Center on weekdays in late September.
+The museum offers tours for the 4th grade classes on weekdays in late September or October.

-The collections at the Waupaca Historical Society include many handmade objects, including this beautifully hand-stitched patchwork quilt.
+The collections at the Waupaca Historical Society include many handmade objects, including this beautifully hand-stitched patchwork quilt (above).